brainomite/auto-config-eslint-for-prettier/README.md

 - [ ] Detect if ESLint isn't setup
 - [ ] Support eslintrc in YAML format
 - [ ] Support eslintrc in TOML format
-- [ ] Optionally auto install of prettier and/or eslint-config-prettier
+- [ ] Optionally auto install of Prettier and/or eslint-config-prettier
 - [ ] Optionally run eslint --config
+- [ ] Provide option to setup VS Code for Prettier & ESLint to work together correctly while minimizing squiggles

 ## License